pitastrudl/wekanwiki/Platforms.md

 * USE
   * Use quay.io image release tags like "1.x" stable.
+* TEST
+  * Wekan uses Meteor 1.6.x.
+You can [test Meteor 1.8.x based Docker tags](https://github.com/wekan/wekan/issues/1947#issuecomment-435886419) and report are there speed improvements to that issue.
 * DO NOT USE
   * Release tags "1.x.x" edge.
 They are [bleeding edge](https://github.com/wekan/wekan-snap/wiki/Snap-Developer-Docs).
   * Docker Hub images, they are often broken.